Why Most Back Pain Remedies Don’t Work

 - Smoking and its effects on tissue health.

 If you google what treatments are best for back pain, you’ll get a variety of conflicting answers.
-Here are traditional options for treatment low back pain, upper back pain, and/or neck pain:
+Here are traditional options for treatment low, upper back pain, and/or neck pain:

 - Chiropractic care.
 This is often many people’s first line of defense when they feel something is “off” in their spine or they experience pain.